A digital model and an analogue circuit of a dependent or adjustable current Source is created in Cadence.

 For test this module the control signal (std_logic_vector) is provided from the counter block.

-The thermometer coder block is written in VHDL and tested on the next Figure.
+The thermometer coder block is written in VHDL with the following code:

 entity thermo is